Estimated reading time: 6 minutes

 Time to shop!

-Fourteen flights up we found solitude from the hustle and bustle of ship-board life!
+Fourteen flights up, we found solitude from the hustle and bustle of ship-board life!

 We had Kikusui Saki.
 This Junmai Ginjo is the most popular sake loved by many people in America.
 No other sake can offer the same experience as the Kikusui Junmai Ginjo.
-It is fun and enjoyable sake to drink at any occasions.
+It is a fun sake to drink on any occasion.
+Extremely Clean and Crisp.

 Hic!
 Need we say more?